roncterry/vbmcctl/README.md

-BMC Port | (port the BMC will listed on: Default=623) BMC Username |  (username to log in to the BMC as: Default=admin) BMC Password |  (password for the BMC user: Default=password) Libvirt URI |  (Libvirt URI to the Libvirt server running the VM: Default: qemu:///system)
+BMC Port | (port the BMC will listed on: Default=623) BMC Username |  (username to log in to the BMC as: Default=admin) BMC Password |  (password for the BMC user: Default=password) Libvirt URI |  (Libvirt URI of the Libvirt server running the VM: Default: qemu:///system)

 ***Example 1:*** (with 2 BMC devices)